 There are a few risks in penny stocks that you need to understand.

-- First is that there’s usually very little public information or history to go off of.
+- There’s usually very little public information or history to go off of.
 Most big bank analysts aren’t going to be looking at these because there’s just not much demand for the shares so even if the analyst can convince investors to buy, the commissions aren’t going to be very big.

 There are a few places penny stocks trade including the Nasdaq, OTC bulletin board and the pink sheets.
 Now the Nasdaq and OTC have a little stricter listing requirements like financial reporting and regulation by the Securities and Exchange Commission.
 The pink sheets are a fraudster’s dream.
 There’s almost no regulation and very little in terms of oversight so I’d seriously steer clear of these stocks.
 Stick with those listed on Nasdaq or the OTC.